arlindaam/casechek-integration-challenge/README.md

 This project contains a JavaScript parser that transforms HL7 SIU messages into clean JSON output based on the provided business rules.
 # Casechek Technical Integration Challenge
 ## Approach
-I structured the solutions as one reusable parser function that accepts a raw HL7 SIU message string and returns one clean JSON object in the expected shape.
-I first split the message into segments and fields, then extracted the required case-level values using the provided field mapping, identified the primary surgeon and procedure description, and parsed implant NTE lines intro structured implant objects.
+I structured the solution as one reusable parser function that takes a raw HL7 SIU message and returns a clean JSON object in the exact shape the challenge asked for.
+I wanted the flow of the code to match the transformation itself: first split the message into segments and fields, then extract the required case-level values from the mapped HL7 locations, then handle the implant NTE lines separately, since that is the most variable part of the message.
+This felt like the clearest way to turn raw HL7 text into structured data that Casechek could actually use.

-I kept the logic modular by using helper functions for field extraction, component parsing, value cleanup, surgery-side parsing, and implant parsing.
-I chose this structure because it makes the code easier to read, easier to explain, and easier to extend for future HL7 variations.
+Within that parser, I broke the logic into smaller helper functions for field access, component parsing, cleanup, and implant parsing rather than putting everything into one long block.
+I chose that structure because it made the code easier to read, easier to explain, and easier to apply the business rules consistently, especially around malformed implant data.
+I also wrote the parser to work across all of the provided HL7 examples rather than designing it around one specific file, because that felt closer to how a real integration would need to behave.

 ## Assumptions
 Where the prompt left room for interpretation, I favored a consistent output shape, preservation of partial data, and minimal transformation beyond the stated business rules.